Madelene/100-days-of-code/log.md

 - Built an API Dataset
 - Distributed the dataset as default
 - Added Accounts as a LEFT JOIN in the SQL for Ticket Statistics and Ticket Stats Lite
-- Made a Pull Request (Randall approved it and merged it into Master)
+- Made a Pull Request in bg datasets (Randall approved it and merged it into Master)
 - Copied another gauge and made a copy of it, in order to showcase this new field (Saved first/Created NEW)
 - Made that gauge active and then distributed it (but did not distribute it to the one account that was diverged)